 Pacific Science Center

-Pacific Science Center brings science to life.
-We ignite curiosity in people of all ages and inspire creative thinking to fuel tomorrow’s innovations.
-Our award-winning, interactive programs reach more than 1.1 million people around the state each year — in their communities, classrooms and on our campus.
+We bring science to life.
+Our award-winning, interactive programs reach more than 1.1 million people each year – in their communities, classrooms, and on our campus.

 Pacific Science Center began as the United States Science Pavilion during the 1962 Seattle World’s Fair.
 Millions came to explore the wonders of science during the World’s Fair and upon closing ceremonies, the Science Pavilion was given new life as the private not-for-profit Pacific Science Center, becoming the first U.S. museum founded as a science and technology center.